The Metamorphosis of Prime Intellect: Scientific rationale

-The universe, including all humans (though not their thought processes), is no longer composed of standard particles and interactions as we know them, but is instead stored as the set of its human-relevant properties, thereby vastly increasing the efficiency of Prime Intellect's processes and the potential size of the universe, which Prime Intellect discovers can hold precisely 1081 bits of data.
+The universe, including all humans (though not their thought processes), is no longer composed of Standard Model particles and interactions, but is instead stored as the set of its human-relevant properties, thereby vastly increasing the efficiency of Prime Intellect's processes and the potential size of the universe, which Prime Intellect discovers can hold about 1081 bits of data.
 Thus, Prime Intellect can afford to maintain constant involvement in the lives of all humans, and have complete control over all aspects of their environments in order to fulfil its imperatives.

 Publication

 The novel was written in 1994, and published on Kuro5hin in 2002.
-As of 2006, a sequel entitled The Transmigration of Prime Intellect is in progress.

 Reception

 Williams calculated that, as of April 2003, between 5,000 and 10,000 people had read his book, and distinguished this from traditional book "purchases" which don't necessarily equate to readers.
 Ingo described this as "not bad for an unknown author!", and Williams attributed this success to coverage such as the original introductory article on Kuro5hin and a front page review on Slashdot.

 Andrej Karpathy listed the novel in the recommended books section of his website.